 “British comedian and arch provocateur Russell Brand has been causing quite a storm of late.
-Having mocked the corporatization of global media networks on MSNBC in the United States, he proceeded to upset organizers of the GQ [also known as “The Magazine Formerly Known as Gentlemen’s Quarterly”] awards with an historical quip about one of their more illustrious sponsor’s sordid fascist affinities, only then to have the audacity to make a public call for a revolution.
+Having mocked the corporatization of global media networks on MSNBC in the United States, he proceeded to upset organizers of the GQ awards with an historical quip about one of their more illustrious sponsor’s sordid fascist affinities, only then to have the audacity to make a public call for a revolution.

 But what is it about Brand’s revolutionary calling that so offends?
 Or to put it in more explicit terms, what gives this flamboyant, sexually extroverted, self-confessed ex-junkie, comedian and public celebrity, who is not a recognized expert in politics, nor established member of ‘the Left,’ the right to speak about politics and revolt?”

 The comments above are from the lead-in paragraphs to an article titled “Branding The Revolution” by Brad Evans and Julian Reid for Truthout (November 25, 2013).
-The arguments against Mr. Brand’s arguments against the establishment are argued by Mr. Evans and Mr. Reid at length in this interesting and well thought-out piece.
+Brand attacks greed and stupidity and flawed reasoning wherever he sees it—except when he looks in the mirror.
+The article quotes him:

-I must also confess to having enjoyed his performance as Arthur in the remake of the movie of the same name.
-Granted, Dudley Moore will forever be the “real” Arthur and Helen Mirren, delightful as she may ever be, can never replace John Gielgud in or collective cultural consciousness.
+That said, I enjoyed Brand’s performance as Arthur in the 2011 remake of Arthur.
+Granted, Dudley Moore will forever be the “real” Arthur for his performance in the 1981 original, and Helen Mirren, delightful as she may ever be, can never replace John Gielgud in or collective cultural consciousness.

-But I thought Brand’s interpretation of Moore’s original performance brilliant (if even more childish), even if the movie as a whole was excessive and unnecessary.
+But I thought Brand’s interpretation of Moore’s original performance brilliant, if perhaps too childish at times.
+Unfortunately, as a whole the rest of the movie was excessive and unnecessary.